 SiteGround is one of the most popular services around.
-From a niche service targeted primarily towards techies and geeks, always seeking ways to push technology to ever faster page loading speed, to one of the largest players in the industry.
+From a niche service targeted primarily towards techies and geeks, always seeking ways to push technology to ever-faster page loading speed, to one of the largest players in the industry.
 Check out also our full Siteground review.

 Even if we are not particularly inclined to host with them, we do understand that they have grown because they offer a solid service at a good price, with technology as the differentiator.
 Their different plans also include Cloud Hosting, which is their version of a VPS.

-In terms of the service, SiteGround offers a number of data center locations (US, UK, DE, NL, SG, AU), which you can use in your favour in terms of speed, particularly if you are serving users from a particular region or locality.
+In terms of the service, SiteGround offers 6 data center locations (US, UK, DE, NL, SG, AU), which you can use to improve your website(s) speed, particularly if you are serving users from a particular region or locality.
 SiteGround also promise a 99.9% uptime guarantee.

 WPEngine is one of the more pricey options when it comes to picking up a server for powering your businesses.
-Typical prices from WPEngine start at $35/month and their next tier is $115/month, which is not in the pricing bracket with which we are used to.
+Typical prices from WPEngine start at $35/month and their next tier is $115/month, which is not in the pricing bracket to which we are used to.

 The reason though is very different than one would expect.
-WPE are actually a managed WordPress hosting service, with the critical difference being that you have a team of experts which are constantly monitoring your site's health.
+WPE is actually a managed WordPress hosting service, with the critical difference being that you have a team of experts who are constantly monitoring your site's health.

 This means that as a reseller, your work will be just to impress your clients with the excellent results that the WPE experts are able to achieve.
-Such a service actually implements significant technology optimizations in the hosting infrastructures which make businesses hosted on their service incredibly, fast and incredibly safe.
+Such a service actually implements significant technology optimizations in the hosting infrastructures which makes businesses hosted on their service incredibly, fast and incredibly safe.

 The bottom line is this, hosting with WPE may be more expensive, but you know that your website will never let you down.
-The partner program is typically designed for developers, designers, and agencies who are running websites which are mission-critical, which cannot afford any downtime ... and are prepared to pay for it.
+The partner program is typically designed for developers, web designers, and agencies who are running websites that are mission-critical, which cannot afford any downtime ... and are prepared to pay for it.

 If this sounds like your client base, then we would recommend you have a look at the WPE Partner program.